The Integrated Vehicle and Pollster Routing Problem

 An upper bound for the objective function of {\problema} can be obtained by solving the following nonlinear problem:

 where \(\ell_{S}\), \(\ell_K\), and \(\ell_E\) are decision variables representing the number of needed days, vehicles, and pollsters, respectively.
-The optimal solution \( (\ell_S^*, \ell_K^*, \ell_E^*) \) of \eqref{eq:6a}--\eqref{eq:6e} provides an upper bound on the objective function \eqref{fun:IVPRP} of model {\modelo}.
-As a result, this solution determines a tighter value on the cardinality of sets \(S\), \(K\), and \(E\) required to get an aggregated daily plan.
+The optimal solution \((\ell_S^*, \ell_K^*, \ell_E^*)\) of \cref{eq:6a} -- \cref{eq:6e} provides an upper bound on the objective function \cref{fun:IVPRP} of model {\modelo}.
+As a result, this solution determines a tighter value for the cardinality of the sets \(S\), \(K\), and \(E\) required to obtain an aggregated daily plan.

-Observe that constraint \eqref{eq:6b} distributes a day in two portions.
-On the one hand, the first term averages the pollstering time, plus breaks, that each pollster would take on all days to finish an aggregated daily plan.
-On the other hand, the second term averages the time required, on a worst case scenario, to travel by vehicle to leave pollsters and pick them up at each node.
-The sum of both terms in any feasible solution for {\modelo} necessarily has to be below the time horizon \(B_{\max}\).
-Furthermore, constraint \eqref{eq:6g} bounds the number of pollsters by vehicle capacity.
-At last, the optimal solution can be obtained, in the worst case, using exhaustive enumeration in \( \mathcal{O}\big( |S| |K| |E| \big) \) time.
+Observe that constraint \cref{eq:6b} divides a day into two portions.
+On the one hand, the first term averages the pollstering time and breaks that each pollster would take across all days to complete an aggregated daily plan.
+On the other hand, the second term averages the time required, in a worst-case scenario, for vehicles to travel, drop off pollsters, and pick them up at each node.
+The sum of both terms in any feasible solution for {\modelo} must necessarily be below the time horizon \(B_{\max}\).
+Furthermore, constraint \cref{eq:6g} limits the number of pollsters according to vehicle capacity.
+Finally, the optimal solution can be obtained, in the worst case, using exhaustive enumeration in \(\mathcal{O}\big( |S| |K| |E| \big)\) time.